Time with Friends and Family

 - Step 4: Brainstorm.
 Together with your family, make a list of two or three things that would improve the situation.
 Remember: work toward improvement, not perfection.
 You just want family gatherings to run safely.

-Executive director, Food Allergy Canada
+Former executive director, Food Allergy Canada

 - It’s not just what you say; it’s your choice of words and tone of voice.
 Stay away from phrases like, “You should do this” and “Why aren’t you doing that?”
 These will put a person on the defensive.